-- (iii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iv) prior to any test being undertaken, provide an estimate of costs associated with the - (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices. - (c) Where there is a discrepancy between the Inventory Table held in the metering data services database for a non-contestable unmetered load and the Physical Inventorycalculation methodology and Agreed Load, the Physical Inventorycalculation methodology and Agreed Load is to be taken as prima facie evidence of the actual number of Unmetered Devices.
+- (iii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iv) prior to any test being undertaken, provide an estimate of costs associated with the test. - (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices. - (c) Where there is a discrepancy between the Inventory Table held in the metering data services database for a non-contestable unmetered load and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.